 EAs take part in annual global focus for peace

-World Week for Peace in Palestine-Israel took place last week with the theme this year of Jerusalem.
+World Week for Peace in Palestine-Israel took place last year with the theme of Jerusalem.
 A vigil took place at Friends House hosted by EAPPI and other partners which RC Bishop William Kenney and URC Rev Paul Dean led.
 Several EAs were also involved.

 Make a one-off donation